SPL is an abbreviation for Sound Pressure Level.

 starts to sound really bad.
 Most sound systems & PA used for Live Music or DJ's usually

-have a MAX SPL (per speaker) that is between 100-130dB.
+have a MAX SPL (Sound Pressure Level per speaker) that is between 100-130dB.
 But, just to make things more

 complicated, there are manufacturers that state SPL that deviates from the standard,

 by writing SPL as "Quarter-space" or even "Eight-space".
-Which gives a higher SPL.
+Which gives a higher dB.

 A good picture and